This ragù alla Bolognese is a hearty, slow-simmering sauce that is a perfect comfort food for cozy Winter evenings, Sunday suppers and holidays.

 - Tomato Paste - Tomato paste is an important ingredient that adds a richness of flavor and helps to thicken the sauce.

-- Red Wine - We like to use a dry red wine for it's depth of flavor.
+- Red Wine - We like to use a dry red wine for its depth of flavor.
 However, for a slightly lighter sauce, many chefs use white wine instead.
-To avoid alcohol all together, you can use beef stock.
+To avoid alcohol all together, you can use beef or chicken stock.

 - Whole Milk - Many Americans are surprised to see milk in Bolognese recipes.
 However, milk is a key ingredient in a classic Italian Bolognese.
 Milk's natural lactic acids help to tenderize the ground meat while lending a velvety richness to the sauce.